denten-books/plain-text/1-chapter.md

 comes with a manual and terms of service.
 In short, it *governs* reading.
 It attempts to dynamically reconfigure itself, "my" texts, and me.

-In this book, we will encounter the digital literary artifact anew, discovering its differences from print and its possibilities as a computational device.
-We will imagine a hermeneutics capable of comprehending the emerging contingencies of literary computation.
-Finally, in *Plain Text*, I will argue for the preservation of human agency in the many everyday acts of human--computer interaction.
+In this chapter, we will encounter the literary artifact anew, discovering its differences from print and its possibilities as a computational device.
+En route, we will begin to construct a hermeneutics capable of comprehending the emerging contingencies of literary computation.
+I will argue here (a) that the Turing machine stands at the root of *simulated textuality*, (b) that the material history of Turing machines belongs equally to the history of text processing and to the history of machine control, and (d) that the computed sign ultimately resides in at least two distinct locations: the first conspicuous but ephemeral, the second enduring but opaque.

+It will take us the rest of the book to come to terms with textuality in this bifurcated form.
+For now, we begin merely with the peculiarity of simulated text.
+I write "simulated text" and not, for example, "digital" or "electronic," because simulation is the intended byproduct of computing.
+Because universal Turing machines can be enacted by mechanical means alone, neither "electric" nor "digital" captures the essence of the simulation.
+The computational device simulates text.
+Beyond "computability" we will ultimately understand it as a machine for universal symbolic manipulation.

 The purpose of this chapter is to locate the object of literary study.
 I mean "object" literally, as a material thing on my desk that can be seen and touched.
-This is not a trivial task when it comes to digital literary artifacts.
+This is not a trivial endeavor when it comes to simulated text.
 Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
 It is technically an animation.
 It moves even as it appears to stand still.
-We will have to dig deeper to find the text in the machine.
-Furthermore, the search for the literary artifact entails finding spaces of computational literary activity.

-Literary devices are those machines that in themselves constitute a system for textual diffusion.
-They facilitate symbolic exchange and they do so in diverse textual ecosystems.
-The ecosystem of aesthetic discourse is one such market of exchange.
-But I am interested in others as well.
-The film studio, the hospital, the court house, and the university: these are are some of the locations of distinct literary activity.
-Like literature in the aesthetic realm, these are systems that propagate localized notions of document, style, authorship, value, and canon.
+Yet paradoxically, simulated text is also pervasive.
+Precisely because it adheres lightly to its medium, it spreads easily.
+Like the fine particles of glitter, it is difficult to contain.
+I will refer to this property of digital text as *textual diffusion*.

-Both senses of locality, micro and macro, lead us to an archive in the history of literary computation.
+Lead us to an archive in the history of literary computation.
 With the above preliminaries in mind, I will also maintain that all computation incorporates literary activity, in so far as it participates in the movement of written texts across time and space.
 We can therefore read the device as we would other forms of literature.
 More than "can," I will argue for an ethics of computational reading, by which the machine internals *must* be made available for analysis.
 Three such devices, which have fundamentally changed the nature of the literary encounter, will emerge by the end of the chapter.

 ## 1.1 Literary Device as Gadget and Technique